In the wise words of Guru Randhawa,

 Is when you are rocking that Desi Swag..."

 Now that college is about to begin, here's how you can make the most of your kurta.
 No, we don't mean with the regular churidaar, salwar or jeans.
 Why do basic when there are so many cool new ways to add that 'desi swag'.
-Here's how we at POPxo are styling our kurtas and kurtis, in seven different ways, one for each day of the week.
+Here's how we at POPxo are styling diffrent types of kurtas and kurtis, in seven different ways, one for each day of the week.

 What better way to beat the Monday blues than with blue!
 I paired an M-slit or double slit kurta with distressed jeans.
 To give it a not-too-Indian look, I cuffed up my jeans in a classic two-fold technique, wore my tan brown brogues and no earrings to keep it simple.
 Here's a fashionable cheat to make Mondays brighter than your BB cream.